ouefsoupe/lab4-pyspark-patent/README.md

 * Not all patents in the 'cited' table are in the 'patent' table
 * Not all patents cite other patents
 * Not all patents are cited by other patents
-* Lastly, the NaN/Null value used by PySpark makes sorting values involving Nan/Null and numeric values problematic; you're best filtering out the `null` values and then sorting.
+* Lastly, the NaN/Null value used by PySpark makes sorting values involving Nan/Null and numeric values problematic; you're best filtering out the `null` values and then sorting or replacing those values with meaningful values.

 ## What you need to do and hand in